TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Experiment

 The main computational cost of TREC lies in the technique subgraph representation (Section 3.2) and matching (Section 3.3).
 Therefore, we monitor the execution time and memory usage of matching a pair of technique subgraphs with different number of nodes.
 Here, the matching operation includes reading two technique subgraphs into memory, generating embeddings for the two technique subgraphs, and calculating the similarity of them.

 The experiment results are shown in Figure \ref{fig:9}, where \textit{Num\_Nodes} stands for the total number of nodes in the two technique subgraphs.
 As \textit{Num\_Nodes} increases, both execution time and memory usage exhibit a clear growth.
 Note that the execution time and the memory usage do not increase linearly, because there are some computations (e.g., file reading, random walk in different graph structures, etc.) that are not linearly correlated to the number of nodes.
-In our dataset, the average number of nodes of technique subgraphs is 8957, and there are 43 APT techniques, so the execution time of a complete matching operation for a technique subgraph is approximately 5 seconds.
+In our dataset, the average number of nodes of technique subgraphs is 909, and there are 26 APT techniques and 45 APT sub-techniques, so the execution time of a complete matching operation for a technique subgraph is approximately 0.5 seconds for APT technique recognition and 0.9 seconds for APT sub-technique recognition.